numcommand/num/doc/helpers.md

 Run <a href="http://linux.die.net/man/1/join">`man join`</a> to see options for fields, lines, etc.

+### look

+Display lines beginning with a given string.

+Example:

+    $ look foo data.txt

+Run <a href="http://linux.die.net/man/look">`man look`</a> to see options for alphanumeric, case, termination, etc.

 ### paste

 Paste concatenates the corresponding lines of the given input files.